laurent22/joplin/README.md

 - Offline first, so the entire data is always available on the device even without an internet connection.
 - Ability to synchronise with multiple targets, including the file system and OneDrive (Dropbox is planned).
 - Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.
-- Plain text notes, which are rendered as markdown in the mobile and desktop application.
+- Markdown notes, which are rendered with images and formatting in the desktop and mobile applications.
 - Tag support
 - File attachment support (images are displayed, and other files are linked and can be opened in the relevant application).
 - Search functionality.